laurentbarraud/wpf-chat-server/README.md

 ## Chat Client
-An encrypted chat application built in C# and WPF that connects locally or remotely to a minimalist console server.
+An encrypted chat application built in C# and WPF that connects to a minimalist console server.
-It uses a custom binary packet protocol with framed, length‑fixed packets and provides optional RSA message encryption, along with a full dark theme.
+It uses a custom binary packet protocol with framed, length‑fixed packets and provides optional message encryption.

 <a href="https://github.com/laurentbarraud/wpf-chat-server/releases">
   <img src="https://img.shields.io/badge/release-stable-64B07B" alt="Release"></a>